-- This will expand that particular Section making all the slides contained within visible, as shown in Figure 5 -- which
+- This will expand that particular Section making all the slides contained within visible, as shown in Figure 5.

 Figure 5: Selected section expanded

-- To collapse/expand all Sections within a presentation in one go, first right-click on the name of any Section -- this brings up a contextual menu, as shown in Figure 6.
+- To collapse/expand all Sections within a presentation in one go, first right-click on the name of any Section, a contextual menu appears, as shown in Figure 6.

 Figure 6: Options to collapse/expand all slides in the presentation

-Within this contextual menu, you will find two options: Collapse All and Expand All, as shown highlighted in red within Figure 6, above.
+- Within this contextual menu, you will find two options for collapsing/expanding the Sections: Collapse All and Expand All, as shown highlighted in red within Figure 6, above.

 - Let us now explore both of these options: